-Weekend Intensives
+Weekend Workshops

-The Weekend Intensives are an opportunity to experience the power of The School in a weekend program.
-Katie leads participants through several of her most powerful exercises, and gives people a chance to facilitate themselves and others.
-Clear communication skills, such as how to say no in a way that is loving yet maintains your integrity, and a question and answer period round out the program.
-Don't be fooled by the shorter length -- the intensives have been called "blockage-busting," "revelatory," and "the most powerful weekend of my life."
+The Weekend Workshops are an opportunity to experience the power of the School in a two-day program.
+Katie leads participants through some of her most powerful exercises, designed to mirror the transformation she went through after awakening to reality.
+By working on issues such as gender, body image, addiction, money, and relationships, you'll discover deeper levels of freedom.
+The workshops have been called "amazing," "revelatory," and "the most powerful weekend of my life."